$1.3B award upheld against racecar driver over payday loans

 - High-tech Seattle cancer center wins reprieve as lenders take $135M loss

+An attorney for Tucker, Paul C. Ray, said he was reviewing the decision, but he noted that one of the judges said a larger 9th Circuit panel should rehear the case.

-Tucker is from Leawood, Kansas and was sentenced in January in a related criminal case to more than 16 years in prison on fraud and other charges.
+Tucker, from Leawood, Kansas, is a former American Le Mans Series champion who, according to prosecutors, used proceeds from the lending business to finance a professional auto racing team.
+He was sentenced in January in a related criminal case to more than 16 years in prison on fraud and other charges.

+Prosecutors have said he made billions of dollars over more than a decade by exploiting financially struggling Americans, charging them illegal interest rates that sometimes exceeded 1,000 percent.

+Over a 15-year period, more than 1 percent of the U.S. population became victims of Tucker’s lending enterprise, U.S. District Judge P. Kevin Castel said during Tucker’s January sentencing hearing.